First Published October 25, 2016

 As a result, nobody enters the field with a complete groupset.
 The trick is to get started with a part that's better than what's already available, or at least very different from it.
 SRAM did this with its throttle-style gear shifter GripShift, and expanded by buying other companies like Sachs (derailleurs), Avid (brakes) and Truvativ (chainsets).

-A new entrant we’ll almost certainly see more of in the near future is FSA.
-Its logo is already a common sight on bikes with its chainsets, seatposts, bars, stem and headsets.
-FSA has been threatening for years to make complete groupsets for road bikes, but so far has only produced a triathlon bike set.
-At the 2016 Tour de France, prototypes of an FSA electronic gear system, dubbed K-Force WE, appeared on the bike of top Italian rider Ivan Basso.
+FSA hasn't made the inroads we expected when prototypes of an FSA electronic gear system, dubbed K-Force WE appeared on the bike of top Italian rider Ivan Basso at the 2016 Tour de France.
 A few weeks later FSA showed off the new shifters at the Eurobike show and our Dave Arthur was able to take it for a spin.

 We tested K-Force WE when it finally became available and found it had some way to go to catch up with the electronic groupsets from Shimano, Campagnolo and SRAM.
 Since then it looks like FSA has squashed some of the bugs.
-In August 2019, Angel Madrazo Ruiz of the BH-Burgos team won a stage of the Vuelta a Espana using K-Force WE.
+In August 2019, Angel Madrazo Ruiz of the BH-Burgos team won a stage of the Vuelta a Espana using K-Force WE, but it's still incredibly unusual to find K-Force WE on an off-the-peg bike.

 The reason it took so long for FSA to get a groupset out is probably that decent-quality road bikes now all have combined gear and brake levers.
 There are only so many ways to do this and they're all covered by patents held by Shimano, SRAM and Campagnolo.
 However, Shimano introduced its STI brake/shift levers in 1990, so its patents on that design should now have expired.
 That we've not seen copies yet is testament to Shimano's technical expertise in getting a quite delicate mechanism to work reliably.